 Clean any thing that needs cleaning.
 Put similar items together in piles or boxes.
 Ziploc bags work great for small toys with lots of pieces.

 Use this article as a guide to help you grab everything out of your home you don’t need and add it to your yard sale pile.
-You can also grab the handy 2 page printable checklist based on the post that I made just for my subscribers.
+You can also grab the handy 2 page printable checklist based on the post that I made just for my subscribers by subscribing to my weekly newsletter below.

 2. Spend a morning cruising a few garage sales in your area.